BrianSong/Emaily/README.md

 * Redux Form can make communicating the input form data between each components much easier compared to just do it by react (where we should find the lowest co-parent component and pass around the form data as props).
 * Redux Form is a very good helper library that helps us to wire up action creators, reducers (the "formReducers" is totally managed by Redux Form itself)... automatically rather than do it from scratch by Redux.

+* Everytime we want to do distructing inside the arrow function, remember to add () around {}, for example: ({label, text}) = > {...}
+* Everytime we are creating list(array) of elements, remember to add "key" properties for avoiding warning from Redux.
+* Redux Form has a built-in validate function where we can do some logic to check if the inputs are validate.
+If not, we will return the key (should be matched with the name properties of Field tag): value (the error message) pair error to be redered in the screen. (the touch() callback function helps to make the error not be shown for the first time when the screen renders).
+* *.trim()* can automatically remove the space on the two sides of the string, for example: change "   ABC    " to "ABC".
+* emailregex inside .filter() can be used to check if the input recipients' emails are valid for us for now.
+* Instead of putting all states into the Redux store (troublesome for creating all the action creators, reducers, .. ), we can make use of the component level state (This state is not cared by other components/features in the React App).
+The component level state maybe used to decide to show which components to show like "SurveryForm" or "SurveryFormReview" (if we choose to create new sperate route handler for SurveyFormReview, we need to consider the case if someone forcily enter the URL and reach this new page => not desirable !!)
+* By default, the Redux Form will destroy any form value after the form is unmounted (not shown on the screen), however, in this way, if the user want to revise their form information by clicking the "back" buttom on the final revew of the form, all form informations will be lost.
+This problem can be resolved by setting the *destroyonUnmount: false* inside the reduxForm().
+* After setting
+export default reduxForm({
+  validate,
+  form: 'surveyForm',
+  destroyOnUnmount:false})(SurveyForm),
+every form imformations we filled in the SurveyForm component can be accessed by state.form.SurveyForm directly.
+* In React/Redux world, everytime we want to change the state in Redux store, we must call the action creator.
+* withRouter helper function can help any arbitray components get access to the react-router and has the ability to navigate around by *history.push()*.
+* For specific webhooks(like sendGrid) implementation: 1.
+Production mode: every 30s or so, sendGrid will post all the clicks to our backend API and we can get access to all the clicks.
+2. Development mode: localhost:5000 is meaningless to sendGrid, so we use "LocalTunnel" helper function as the bridge between sendGrid and localhost:5000.
+* By setting the specific URL users will be redirect to after they click the survey, we can find out exactly which servey they are responding to and their specific response (yes/no) because sendGrid only provides us with the responsed user's emails and the redirect URL.
+* There are totally 3 pre-processing we need to perform to the users' response: 1. remove duplicate clicks; 2. filter out other events rather than "click"; 3. filter out event "click" but an unexpected URL.
+By using the built-in helper function inside Node.JS: URL.pathname(), we can extract the key path and extract surveyID and 'choice' with the help of "path-parser" and lodash.compact().
+Finally, we can use "lodash.uniqBy()" to remove duplicate email and surveyID.
+* (req, res) is the default argument sent to the backend API, the "req" contains all the coming in request information and we should use "res" to response back or the whole server will be hanged.
+* Instead of doing a lot of logic to collections (models) in the Node/Express server, we should do the logic directly on MongoDB by Mongo Queries (e.x.: findOne(), updateOne()...).
+* Mongo Queries tips: 1.
+How to search: Google with mongoose js + ....(what we wanna do).
+2. How to test the query out every easy?
+Type node in the terminal and paste all "require" code from index.js into it and feel free to try it out.
+## Summary: In React world, we use action creators to send "get", "post"... request to backend API: Node/Express JS (serves as the messager between React/Redux and MongoDB), and take the "res" (response) as our *action.payload*.
+After that, the according reducers watched for these actions' type will update the states in Redux store based on the *action.payload*.
+Finally, the frontend will be rerendered according to the updated states.
 # Emaily - A full-stack project built by React/Redux and Node.js
 ## *This project is a feedback collection application faced for start-up owner/product manager so that they can collect feedback from their users.*